vincent-hugot/qtest/README.md

 Backwards-incompatible changes are unlikely to be considered.

+### Building, installing, un-installing

+Execute one of:

+    ocaml do.ml qtest build   [prefix]
+    ocaml do.ml qtest install [prefix]
+    ocaml do.ml qtest remove  [prefix]

+OASIS will be used as backend.

 ## Future Works

 There are ideas floating around on how to improve qTest2, generally revolving